Nihilism as comedy. Idées noires

 - A Mind Is a Terrible Thing to Read: One guy goes to a party and leaves a small audio device behind so he can listen to his walkie talkie afterwards and find out what his friends say about behind his back.
 This doesn't go too well.
 He becomes so depressed that he throws himself between two garbage cans so that the garbage men can throw him away.

 - No Good Deed Goes Unpunished: Feeding the birds.

 - No Smoking: A smoker is informed about the many awful diseases you can get from smoking and eventually gets so frightened he hangs himself, as "yet another victim of tobbaco".

 - A Nuclear Error: Two military experts taking pride in the rapid increase of new nuclear power plants.
 One of them gets so excited that he says: "Soon the nuclear power plants will grow from the ground like... like...."
 The next image is the mushroom cloud of an atomic explosion.

-- Nuclear Nasty: And they still claim nuclear power is good because they sure as hell don't want to remain the only cases.
+- Nuclear Nasty: And those who work there still claim nuclear power is good because they sure as hell don't want to remain the only cases of mutation.

 - Our Monsters Are Different: Franquin was known for his numerous little drawings of horrifying monsters, something he used in this comic strip as well.

 - Overly Long Gag: One gag has a man escaping from Backwards Rock (which is apparently some sort of prison).
 As he runs away he is zapped away.
 Then the gag starts over again for three pages, with always the same four panels.
 Man climbs down, makes an Up Yours! to the guards, runs away, gets zapped away.
 Finally this gag ends, with Franquin writing a note below the page: "Isn't that great!
 Just when I have a wonderful idea for a new long running comic book series my publisher refuses to do it!!